srobo/docs/programming/sr/vision/index.md

 :   Rotation around the Y-axis, in radians, corresponding to `phi` on the diagram.

 dist
-:   Distance, in metres, corresponding to `r` on the diagram.
+:   Distance, in millimetres, corresponding to `r` on the diagram.

 The camera is located at the origin, where the coordinates are (0, 0, 0).